my sweetheart #3: feral

 Jordan laughed.
 “Sorry, I have to work.”

 Like, he needed to work was more accurate.
-He needed to save up enough money to find his own apartment and get out of Colette’s hair, and he needed to do it before they drove each other insane.
+He needed to save up enough money to find his own apartment and get out of Colette’s hair, and he needed to do it before one of them murdered the other.

 “Anyway, I wondered if you brought back any of the chairs from the cafe?”